chiragdaryani/fake-review-detection/README.md

 # Fake Reviews Detection

 In this project, we are attempting the problem of Fake Review Detection on the Yelp restaurant review dataset.
 We explore rule-based, machine learning and aggregation based approaches.
 The rules were based on our data analysis.
 For machine learning we consider dealing with textual and non-textual features separately.

-To get the best of both rule-base and machine learning, we explore different combination/aggregation mechaniisms in our project implementation.
+We optimize the sytem performance by experimenting with various combination/aggregation techniques, which allowed us to leverage the strengths of both rule-based and machine-learning methods and enabled us to achieve enhanced results.

 ## References
 [